When I see ads for quick weight loss diets, I'm reminded of the severe damage they impose upon unsuspecting hair follicles.

-Sometimes a person will have stopped crash dieting only to experience the sudden hair loss months later.
+Sometimes a person will have stopped crash dieting only to experience sudden hair loss months later.

-This can cause confusion regarding the cause of the sudden hair loss.
+This can cause confusion regarding the cause of sudden hair loss.

-If you crash diet for two months then experience Telogen effluvium hair loss, your hair may not stop falling out until several weeks after you discontinue dieting.
+If you crash diet for two months and then experience Telogen effluvium hair loss, your hair may not stop falling out until several weeks after discontinuing dieting.

-This means the total hair loss and re-growth cycle can last 6 months, or possibly longer, when induced by physical stress of calorie deprivation.
+This means the total hair loss and regrowth cycle can last 6 months, or possibly longer, when induced by the physical stress of calorie deprivation.

 The physical stress of extreme weight loss may increase the production of androgens, the male sex hormones that are destined to kill hair follicles.

-One the androgen production is increased and the hair follicles are destroyed no re-growth will occur.
-Although most people will experience total hair re-growth, some people won't be so fortunate.
+Once the androgen production is increased, and the hair follicles are destroyed, no regrowth will occur.
+Although most people experience total hair regrowth, some people won't be so fortunate.

-Limited caloric diets and large weight fluctuations may trigger more permanent genetic hair loss conditions to appear earlier than normal.
+Limited caloric diets and large weight fluctuations may trigger more permanent genetic hair loss conditions to appear earlier than usual.

-Prolonged crash dieting by people who are genetically predetermined towards hair loss can result in hair that is lost forever.
+Prolonged crash dieting by people genetically predetermined toward hair loss can result in hair that is lost forever.

 Dermatologists & Tests For TE